-In program year's 2012 and 2013 the State has met its common measure goals in aggregate.
-However the States entered employment goal will continue to be a challenge moving forward.
+In program year's 2013 and 2014 the State has met its common measure goals in aggregate.
+However the States entered employment goal and most in need will continue to be a challenge moving forward.
 The States program manager has undergone numerous trainings with the U.S. Department of Labor.
-Training will continue as often as necessary, including collaboration with Pennsylvania Grantees at least annually.
+Training will continue as often as necessary, including collaboration with Pennsylvania & North Carolina Grantees at least annually.